Financial management and financing principles

 Total leverage at prior-year level

-As in prior fiscal years, HUGO BOSS was substantially lower than the maximum permissible value as of December 31, 2014.
+As in prior fiscal years, HUGO BOSS was substantially below the permissible maximum as of December 31, 2015.
 At 0.1, the total leverage ratio was at the prior year’s level as of the reporting date.

 The financial liabilities of the HUGO BOSS Group are mostly subject to variable interest rates and have short fixed-interest periods for the most part.
-Of the amount of financial liabilities amounting to EUR 133 million subject to variable interest rates, a volume of approximately EUR 111 million was hedged against an increase in interest rates using payer swaps as of December 31, 2014.
-There is no exposure to interest rate risks from the fixed-interest loans.
-Notes to the consolidated financial statements, Note 27
+Of the EUR 135 million in financial liabilities that are subject to variable interest rates, a volume of approximately EUR 10 million was hedged by payer swaps against a rise in interest rates as of December 31, 2015.
+There is no exposure to interest rate risks from other fixed-interest loans.
+Notes to the Consolidated Financial Statements, Note 27

-Land charges in connection with land and buildings amount to EUR 42 million (2013: EUR 45 million).
+Land charges in connection with land and buildings amount to EUR 39 million (2014: EUR 42 million).

 Off-balance sheet financial instruments

-Financing is supplemented by operating lease agreements not reported in the statement of financial position relating to the Group’s own retail locations as well as logistics and administration properties.
-Notes to the consolidated financial statements, Note 33
+Financing is supplemented by operating leases for the Group’s own retail locations as well as logistics and administration properties which are not reported in the statement of financial position.
+Notes to the Consolidated Financial Statements, Note 33